-76. Harbor administered, and continues to administer, its notice of action policy in an irregular manner that fails to issue legally required notices of action when Harbor reduced, terminated, or changed a service deemed necessary in a consumer's IPP.
+77. Harbor administered its notice of action policy in a manner that failed to issue legally required notices of action when Harbor reduced, terminated, or changed a service deemed necessary in a consumer's IPP.

-- 77. To reduce, terminate, or change a service set forth in a consumer's IPP without a consumer's consent, a regional center must issue a written notice of action sent by certified mail. § 4710(a)(1).
-The notice of action must be issued 30 days prior to the decision to reduce, terminate, or change a service.
-Id. - 78.
-Harbor service coordinators authorized increased service hours for some Hispanic/Latinx consumers, but they informed the consumers that Harbor would authorize the hours on a month-to-month or every-two-month basis.
-Some of these consumers informed Harbor that the time limitations and the month-to-month renewal process did not meet their needs, but Harbor failed to issue notices of action regarding the changes.
+78. To reduce, terminate, or change a service set forth in a consumer's IPP without a consumer's consent, a regional center must issue a written notice of action sent by certified mail. § 4710(a)(1).
+The notice of action must be issued 30 days prior to the decision.
+Id.

+79. Harbor service coordinators authorized increased service hours for some Hispanic/Latinx consumers, but they informed the consumers that Harbor would authorize the hours on a month-to-month or every-two-month basis.
+Some of these consumers informed Harbor that the time limitations and the month-to-month renewal process did not meet their needs, but Harbor failed to issue notices of action.
 Some of these consumers did not find out whether Harbor would authorize their services through the following month until the last day of the current month.
 This resulted in the consumer having to wait until the day services were set to expire to find out whether services would continue the very next day.
-Harbor failed to issue notices of action 30 days prior to reducing, terminating, or changing services without the consent of these consumers. - 79.
-Harbor service coordinators informed some Hispanic/Latinx consumers that Harbor planned to terminate or reduce the consumers' hours at the end of the month.
-At that point, the service coordinator would then decide whether to authorize hours for the following month and the number of hours it would authorize.
-Consumers informed Harbor that the termination or reduction did not meet their needs, but Harbor failed to issue notices of action for these proposed reductions and terminations in services. - 80.
-Some Hispanic/Latinx consumers informed their service coordinators that their service hours were not sufficient to meet their needs.
+Harbor failed to issue notices of action 30 days prior to reducing, terminating, or changing services without the consent of these consumers.

+80. Harbor service coordinators informed some Hispanic/Latinx consumers that Harbor planned to terminate or reduce the consumers' hours at the end of the month, at which point the service coordinator would decide whether to authorize hours and the number of hours to authorize for the following month.
+Some of these consumers informed Harbor that the termination or reduction did not meet their needs.
+Harbor failed to issue notices of action for these proposed reductions and terminations in services.

+81. Some Hispanic/Latinx consumers informed their service coordinators that their service hours were not sufficient to meet their needs.
 They requested more service hours.
 Service coordinators responded to these consumers by stating that the hours were enough.
-Harbor failed to issue notices of action for denying these consumers' requests for services. - 81.
-On information and belief, Harbor's administration of its notice of action policy disproportionately and adversely impacted Hispanic/Latinx consumers.
+Harbor failed to issue notices of action for denying these consumers' requests for services.

+82. On information and belief, Harbor's administration of its notice of action policy disproportionately and adversely impacted Hispanic/Latinx consumers.

-C. Harbor and DDS Refused to Modify Their Discriminatory Policies
+Harbor and DDS Refused to Modify Their Discriminatory Policies